 Every book she wrote after that was eagerly awaited for by a breathless loving public.
 Success had, indeed, come – her childish ambitions to be ‘rich and famous’ came to fruition tenfold … but ‘happy’?
 Was she happy?

 She never married.
 She ended up taking care of her sister May’s daughter after May died from complications in childbirth.
 Being a surrogate mother to this young girl was one of the most fulfilling experiences of Alcott’s life.
-She kept writing, kept publishing, although she began to get more and more ill from mercury poisoning she had received years earlier during the Civil War (she had, like many other Civil War nurses, contracted typhoid fever – and at the time, the proscribed cure was something called “calomel”, a drug laden with mercury).
+She kept writing, kept publishing, although she began to get ill from mercury poisoning she had received years earlier during the Civil War (she had, like many other Civil War nurses, contracted typhoid fever, and at the time, the proscribed cure was something called “calomel”, a drug laden with mercury).

 She didn’t care for the book that made her name, and probably wished that her legacy was different, but that’s okay.
 It is not for the artist to decide what the audience will embrace.
 She created something with Little Women that transcends the ages, that pierces through the centuries.
 And perhaps it’s fitting, in a way, that she wrote it for hire, pretty much.
-Look at what she was able to bring out!
+This is evidence that one doesn’t have to sit in an ivory tower and only follow one’s beautiful sensitive star to be considered an artist.
+There is art, and there is popularity, and sometimes those two things coincide.
+Being opaque and “hard-hitting” and oblique and morally-serious … good things perhaps, although it can all be a bit school-marm-y – but they are not the only measures of art.
+Creating something beloved, something that ends up being immortal – like the 4 March girls – is something far far difficult and rare.
+And all the more precious.

 I loved that our birthdays were almost the same.
 She was a Sagittarius too.
 A wild untamable spirit, just like me.